Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/battleships/README.md

 # Battleships (Puzzle Type #29)

+This is a dedicated solver for Battleships.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-battleships.com/)

 - You have to find the location of the battleships hidden in the grid.
 Some battleships may be partially revealed.